richardlwspu14/richardlungw.github.io/sections/data-visualization-with-python.md

 This was the final assignment for Data Visualization with Python by IBM, a course included in the IBM Data Science Professional Certificate program by Coursera.
 Developed in Python.

 ## Project Details
-This was the final assignment for Data Visualization with Python by IBM, from Coursera.
+This was the final assignment for Data Visualization with Python by IBM on Coursera.

 There are two parts to this final project:
 #### _Part 1 - Create visualizations using Matplotlib, Seaborn, & Folium_